 - Charting the Course: Supporting the Career Development of Youth with Learning Disabilities (PDF, 122 pages, 2010), from the National Collaborative on Workforce and Disability (NCWD), includes quick reference charts, tables, and tools.
 Information includes the types and impact of learning disabilities, needed supports, and research-based interventions.

 - Getting Accommodations at College: Tools for School when you have a mental health disability.
 Attractive, user-friendly tipsheet from Transitions RTC in Massachusetts (PDF, 2 pages, 2011).

 - Definitions and resources for natural supports, from the University of South Florida’s Project 10 Transition Education Network.

 - Several articles on building natural peer supports in the classroom, from the Inclusive Schools Network.

-- Online Training to Improve Accommodations Decision Making from the National Center on Educational Outcomes.
+- Online Training to Improve Accommodations Decision Making from the National Center on Educational Outcomes at the University of Minnesota.
 It includes case-based video clips, and contains five interactive, multimedia professional development modules on best practices in how to select, administer, and evaluate the use of accommodations.
 You have to set up an account, but the training is free.